canonical/checkbox/checkbox-core-snap/README.md

 `snapcraft --destructive-mode` executed in a single-use container a handy trick (see [Faster snap development – additional tips and tricks](https://snapcraft.io/blog/faster-snap-development-additional-tips-and-tricks) for more info).
-Below you will find build stepts for the series22 snap as an example (changes needed for earlier series pointed out where applicable).
+Below you will find build steps for the series22 snap as an example (changes needed for earlier series pointed out where applicable).

 The destructive mode is useful for debugging a build because of incremental